edgarpf/aws-cda-tips/README.md

 - There can be only one route table per subnet.

+- You can create 200 subnets per vpc.

 ## EBS

 - 10 GiB is the size limit for volumes in instances that are based on Amazon Instance Store backed AMI’s.